 We can test this hypothesis by looking at maps of ancient cities.
-A clickable world map would let you show each group of cities separately.
+The clickable world map will let you overlay each group of cities separately.
+This will allow a more precise investigation.
 Here, we will combine several map layers to save space and printing cost.
 These layers show the top ten cities for three time periods.
 The map also shows some important trading centers in the Middle Ages.